leonardsellem/anything-llm-agent-image-skill/memory-bank/activeContext.md

     *   The `plugin.json` schema must include mandatory fields (`schema: "skill-1.0.0"`, `version`, `active`, `name`, and `description`), and extra fields can cause UI errors.
     *   When testing with Jest, care must be taken when mocking CommonJS modules with ES Module tests.
     *   The `this` context in handler functions can be undefined during tests, requiring defensive programming (e.g., for `this.introspect` calls).
+    *   **NEW**: Base64-encoded images (1024×1024 PNG) can be ~2MB, exceeding OpenAI's token limits when included in messages.
+    *   **NEW**: AnythingLLM relies on the LLM (not code logic) to include skill outputs in responses, requiring careful prompting through examples.
+    *   **NEW**: Anything LLM's skill model passes the raw handler string output to the LLM, which can choose to paraphrase or exclude it unless prompted with examples.
+    *   **NEW**: The Anything LLM agent times out after 300 seconds (5 minutes) on complex interactions.